Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

 Always have Some Cash in hand

 The best piece of advice I can give a tourist is to always have cash on hand, as this is how most locals and smaller shops prefer to be paid.
 It can also be used at vending machines all over the city.
-To make these small purchases, it’s best to have cash on hand and not rely solely on credit or debit cards.
+To make small purchases, it’s best to have cash on hand and not rely solely on credit or debit cards.

 Drink Water from the Tap